theEricDevelops/whmcs_convert_intercomio_lead/readme.md

 ## Configuration

-The only thing you need to configure this hook is to add your access token from [Intercom.io](https://intercom.io).
+The only thing you need to configure this hook is to add your access token from [Intercom.io](https://intercom.io) and upload it to your includes/hooks folder of the WHMCS installation that you want to integrate.

 ### The Author